gerardnico/git-x/docs/released/git-feature-log.md

-% git-feature-log(1) Version Latest | git-feature-log
+% git-feature-log(1) Version 0.1.0 | git-feature-log
 # NAME

 Shows all commits performed on this branch since it was created.